-- The Revised Financial Management Code of Practice July 2018 requires the Commissioner to ensure that the good governance principles are embedded in the way the organisation operates - The Commissioner has committed to abide by the seven principles of public life (the Nolan Principles)2 and these will be central to the conduct and behaviour of everyone in the organisation - The Values adopted by the Service with the approval of the Commissioner and set out in the respective corporate and strategic plans.
+- The Revised Financial Management Code of Practice July 2018 requires the Commissioner to ensure that the good governance principles are embedded in the way the organisation operates - The Commissioner has committed to abide by the seven principles of public life (the Nolan Principles) and these will be central to the conduct and behaviour of everyone in the organisation - The Values adopted by the Service with the approval of the Commissioner and set out in the respective corporate and strategic plans.
 The Values adopted by the Service are annexed hereto as Appendix D - The Fire Service Code of Ethics as adopted from time to time.

-V9.0 June 2022
+V10.0 June 20239.0 June 2022

-2 Standards in Public Life 2005, as amended by the 14th report of the Committee on Standards in Public Life Corporate Governance Framework
+&lt;sup>2 Standards in Public Life 2005, as amended by the 14th report of the Committee on Standards in Public Life Corporate Governance Framework Page | 8